 As I supported Mum (and Dad) I saw the toll it took not only on my own family, but on the others I met along the way.
 I started to question why there was no way to cure or prevent Alzheimer’s, and to this day, still isn’t.
 As a scientist I started to research what I could possibly contribute using my background in physics and engineering.
 After all, finding answers to problems is what we are trained to do as scientists.
 My thought was, and still is, that complex problems need a multi-pronged approach to unravel their complexity and gain potentially unforeseen insights.
 The many heads are better than one, approach.

 It was around this time that I met Professor John Crawford and was introduced to systems biology – a multi-disciplinary approach that uses tools and lessons learned from different scientific disciplines to help understand the complexity of living things.
 John is a world-leading expert in modelling complex life systems and gave me the answer to how I could help make a difference.
 We need to study Alzheimer’s as a complex system, not just cell by cell, or gene by gene, because it is a tissue-level and multifactorial disease.
 Amongst others, physics, engineering and mathematics provide us with tools to do just that (see The Integrative Approach).

-John and I are currently collaborating on a project with Professor John Hardy, one of the world’s leading thinkers and scientists in Alzheimer’s, to help unravel the complex mechanisms of the disease.
+John and I are currently collaborating on a project with Sir John Hardy, one of the world’s leading thinkers and scientists in Alzheimer’s, to help unravel the complex mechanisms of the disease.
 Our collaboration brings tools to the table to begin opening a window for the Alzheimer’s research community to observe what traditional experimental approaches cannot.
 To find a cure we must all learn to think outside the box and turn challenges into opportunities.